jonashackt/dmndemo/README.md

 </dependency>
 ```

+In your Decisiontable you need to define a simple column with a name (in this example it´s "zip") you´ll use later when calling the DMN-Engine and a appropriate Datatype - e.g. String.

 Then add your Custom-Logic within a Java-Class´ static method (that returns a boolean) to the Project,
 import the Class in Groovy and call the Method - e.g. like that:
 ```